semmypurewal/react-boilerplate/README.md

-1. Install dependencies
+Install dependencies

     $ npm install

-2. Build the app
+Build the app

     $ npm run build

-or

-2. Auto-build the app when something changes
+Auto-build the app when something changes

     $ npm run watch

-3. Open index.html in your browser
+Open index.html in your browser